cvedovini/wp-linkedin/readme.txt

 1. Upload the `wp-linkedin` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Generate an access token for the LinkedIn API (those tokens expire after 60 days so you will have to regenrate them from time to time)
+1. Generate an access token for the LinkedIn API (those tokens expire after 60 days so you will have to regenerate them from time to time)
 1. The `Profile fields` field is the list of fields that will be available to the template for rendering (see below for template customization).

 There are two shortcodes available: